Mandy15/MKS65C-FinalProject/README.md

 ## To Start Game:
 1. open 6 terminals
 2. make and ./server in one
-3. ./client in the other 5 (entering y and username as you go)
+3. ./client in the other 5 (entering y and username as per the instructions in each client)

 ## DEVLOG
 ###### Jan 2